Introduction

 What is the role of collagen in preventing miscarriages during pregnancy?

-Collagen plays a crucial role in the strength and elasticity of the cervix, thereby reducing the risks of complications such as miscarriages and preterm birth.
+Collagen plays a crucial role in the strength and elasticity of the cervix, thereby reducing the risks of complications such as miscarriages and prematurity.

 What are the effects of collagen on the cervix during pregnancy?

-Collagen helps maintain the strength and elasticity of the cervix, aiding in the prevention of preterm risks and supporting a healthy pregnancy.
+Collagen helps maintain the strength and elasticity of the cervix, aiding in the prevention of premature birth risks and supporting a healthy pregnancy.

 What are the benefits of collagen for pregnant women?